Mersin: Prehistory

 This coast has been inhabited since the 9th millennium BC.
 Excavations by John Garstang of the hill of Yumuktepe have revealed 23 levels of occupation, the earliest dating from ca. 6300 BC.
 Fortifications were put up around 4500 BC, but the site appears to have been abandoned between 350 BC and 300 BC.

-Classical era
+Classical, Hellenistic and Roman Eras

 Over the centuries, the city was ruled by many states and civilisations including the Hittites, Assyrians, Urartians, Persians, Greeks, Armenians, Seleucids and Lagids.
 During the Ancient Greek period, the city bore the name Zephyrion (Greek: Ζεφύριον) and was mentioned by numerous ancient authors.
 Apart from its natural harbour and strategic position along the trade routes of southern Anatolia, the city profited from trade in molybdenum (white lead) from the neighbouring mines of Coreyra.
 Ancient sources attributed the best molybdenum to the city, which also minted its own coins.

+During the Wars of the Diadochi, Ptolemy I Soter established himself there with a fleet while attempting to weaken Eumenes by sending messages to the commanders of the Silver Shields and the officers guarding the royal treasury at Cyinda, urging them not to support Eumenes.